 On your trip to historic Natchez, you will see the mighty river from the top of a hill, visit an African-American cultural museum, and visit the stately Antebellum houses.
 The Natchez National Historical Park commemorates the history of the city and is run by the National Park Service.
 One famous site here is the William Johnson House, which was home to a 19th-century free African-American barber.

-Natchez may not be a cheap destination, but if you're looking for other cities to fly to, you can be in Natchez in less than an hour and a half.
-Visitors can explore the history of the city and its history, including social, cultural, economic and political growth.
-If you want to learn about American history, see some beautiful houses, or visit a destination off the beaten track (as visitors here are usually from the surrounding region), visit Nat Chez.
+Visitors can explore the history of the city, including its social, cultural, economic, and political growth.
+If you want to learn about American history, see some beautiful houses, or visit a destination off the beaten track (as visitors here are usually from the surrounding region), Natchez is the place to go.

-Every Tuesday and Saturday evening in May, Natchez hosts a series of music events featuring the world's best singers from Mississippi, who travel specifically for these events.
-It is worth noting that during this annual spring and autumn pilgrimage, several of the preceding houses are open to the public and performances and historical parades are held.
-In the 1940s, the transition from historic houses to museums began, and many features of the ante bellum South have been preserved.
+Several times a year, Natchez hosts a series of music events featuring the world's best singers from Mississippi who travel specifically for these events.
+It is worth noting that during this annual spring and autumn pilgrimage, several of the preceding houses are open to the public, and performances and historical parades are held.
+In the 1940s, the transition from historic houses to museums began, and many features of the antebellum South have been preserved.

 The Natchez Trace Parkway leads from Nashville to Natchez and ends at the Mississippi River.

 US 61 runs through the city and connects Natchez with Jackson and the other major Mississippi cities.
 It is the state's 25th-largest city with a population of 16,000, as of 2010.